Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: Classification

 \subsection{Change of slices}

-We need to introduce an appropriate equivalence relation on the set $\mathbb{Y}$, which identifies essentially the same Y-systems.
+We need to introduce an appropriate equivalence relation on the set $\mathbb{Y}$, which identifies essentially the same $Y$-systems.
 Before we get into the definition, we will see a typical example.
-Consider the following Y-system:
+Consider the following $Y$-system

 which corresponds to $A_\pm (z) \in \mathbb{Y}$ given by (1) in Table \ref{table:finie type}.
-This system of equations are defined on the set $[1,2] \times \mathbb{Z}$, but actually can be defined on each component of the following disjoint union:
+This system of equations are defined on the set $[1,2] \times \mathbb{Z}$, but actually can be defined on each component of the following disjoint union

-We informally call the algebraic relation defined on each subset the \emph{slice} of the whole Y-system.
-If $(Y_i(u))$ is a solution of the Y-system for $i-u \equiv 0 \bmod 2$, then $(Y_i(u+1))$ is a solution of the Y-system for $i-u \equiv 1 \bmod 2$.
+We informally call the algebraic relation defined on each subset the \emph{slice} of the whole $Y$-system.
+If $(Y_i(u))$ is a solution of the $Y$-system for $i-u \equiv 0 \bmod 2$, then $(Y_i(u+1))$ is a solution of the $Y$-system for $i-u \equiv 1 \bmod 2$.
 Thus it is enough to consider only one slice when considering solutions.
-Now we consider another Y-system:
+Now we consider another $Y$-system

 which corresponds to $A'_\pm (z) \in \mathbb{Y}$ given by